 ‘In many cases when a reader puts a story aside because it “got boring”, the boredom arose because the writer grew enchanted with his powers of description and lost sight of his priority, which is to keep the ball rolling.’ ~Stephen King

-We need to make sure that we have enough movement in our stories.
+We need to make sure that we have enough movement in our plot.
 The easiest way to do this is to include the correct number of action scenes (a.k.a scenes) in our novels.

 Scenes are generally 1200-1500 words long.
 (Books are made up of roughly 70% scenes and 30% sequels.)